civicrm/civicrm-dev-docs/docs/api/v4/usage.md

 [Smarty API interface](/api/interfaces.md#smarty-api-interface).

 ## Scheduled jobs
 Any API call can be configured to be run as a scheduled job.
-These can be configured in the UI under Administer->System Settings->Scheduled jobs.
+These can be configured in the UI under **Administer -> System Settings -> Scheduled Jobs**.
 Usually API calls run this way are written with the intent that they be run as scheduled jobs - e.g those with the Job entity or provided by payment processors to run recurring payments.